kirjavascript/TetrisGYM/README.md

 ## Trainers

-Some trainers have additional configuration values; use left and right to change them.
+Some trainers have additional configuration values; use left and right in the main menu to change them.

 ### Tetris